Rabbi Isaac Entin

 Assistant Principal for General Studies

-Rebecca Sasson joined Torah Academy in 2009 as a Middle School Language Arts teacher.
+Rebecca Sasson joined Caskey Torah Academy in 2009 as a Middle School Language Arts teacher.
 In addition to teaching, Mrs. Sasson evaluated and overhauled the school’s Language Arts curriculum and coordinated the school’s Professional Development program.
-In her role as Professional Development Coordinator, Mrs. Sasson helped transform TA into a “learning organization” by instituting Professional Learning Communities, Teacher Mentoring and Peer Coaching.
-She assumed her current role as Assistant Principal for General Studies in 2012.
+In her role as Professional Development Coordinator, Mrs. Sasson helped transform CTA into a “learning organization” by instituting Professional Learning Communities, Teacher Mentoring and Peer Coaching.
+She assumed the role as Assistant Principal for General Studies in 2012.